Future-Made/concerts-for-impact/README.md

 ### Telemetry

-The application exposes `TuneWeb.Telemetry` module with definitions for relevant metrics.
+The application exposes `FutureMadeConcertsWeb.Telemetry` module with definitions for relevant metrics.

 An instance of
 [Phoenix.LiveDashboard](https://github.com/phoenixframework/phoenix_live_dashboard/)